flitbit/json-ptr/README.md

 _arguments:_

-* `target` : _object, required_ &ndash; the target object
+-   `target` : _object, required_ – the target object
-* `fragmentId` : _boolean, optional_ &ndash; indicates whether fragment identifiers should be listed instead of pointers
+-   `fragmentId` : _boolean, optional_ – indicates whether fragment identifiers should be listed instead of pointers

 _returns:_

-* a Map object containing key-value pairs where keys are pointers.
+-   a Map object containing key-value pairs where keys are pointers.

 _example:_